feli6/sort-app/README.md

 # Introduction

-A demo app showing sorting of random numeric values.
-It uses Dropwizard framework, Google guice, hibernate and h2 DB.
+A demo app showing sorting of random numeric values provided in CSV format.
+It uses Dropwizard framework, Google guice, hibernate,  h2 DB and Java 8.

 # Running The Application